prnawa/codekata/README.md

 # codekata
-Kata = [ 'All code is guilty until proven innocent', 'repetitive practice with increased difficulty and challenge']
+CodeKata = [ 'All code is guilty until proven innocent', 'repetitive practice with increased difficulty and challenge']